Marker Logo

 this page online

 , in Charleston County.
-Marker can be reached from Everglades Avenue.
+It can be reached from Everglades Avenue.
 Located at the eastern terminus Everglades Avenue, near the riverfront.
 Touch for map.
 Marker is in this post office area: North Charleston SC 29405, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Greater Charleston Naval Base Memorial (a few steps from this marker); The Navy Base (within shouting distance of this marker); 41 For Freedom (within shouting distance of this marker); The Gator Navy (within shouting distance of this marker); Greyhounds Of The Fleet (within shouting distance of this marker); Navy Yard Officers' Quarters (about 800 feet away, measured in a direct line); Charleston Naval Yard Officers' Quarters Historic District (approx. 0.2 miles away); Charleston Navy Yard Historic District (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Greater Charleston Naval Base Memorial (a few steps from this marker); The Navy Base (within shouting distance of this marker); 41 For Freedom (within shouting distance of this marker); The Gator Navy (within shouting distance of this marker); Greyhounds Of The Fleet (within shouting distance of this marker); Navy Yard Officers' Quarters (about 800 feet away, measured in a direct line); Charleston Naval Yard Officers' Quarters Historic District (approx. 0.2 miles away); Charleston Navy Yard Historic District (approx. half a mile away).
 Touch for a list and map of all markers in North Charleston.

 Wooden Ships And Iron Men Marker image.
 Click for full size.

-Photographed By Mike Stroud, June 16, 2013
+Photographed by Mike Stroud, June 16, 2013

 2. Wooden Ships And Iron Men Marker